tannerbohn/tannerbohn.github.io/ideas.markdown

   -  <img src="https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/good3.png" width="15"> design a "cell" that when combined with others can adapt and learn
     - how to represent structure and dynamics?
       - directed graph with operations at nodes -> evolve graph structure
+        - differentiation can open and close pathways permanently
     - undergoes period of differentiation?
     - use optimization to determine structure of cell?
       - specifics of cell are fine-tunes during lifetime (learning)